Sovereign state: De facto and de jure states

-Most sovereign states are both de jure and de facto (i.e., they exist both in law and in reality).
-However, states which are only de jure states are sometimes recognised as being the legitimate government of a territory over which they have no actual control.
+Most sovereign states are both de jure and de facto (i.e., they exist both according to law and in practice).
+However, states which are only de jure are sometimes recognised as being the legitimate government of a territory over which they have no actual control.
 For example, during the Second World War, governments-in-exile of several states continued to enjoy diplomatic relations with the Allies, notwithstanding that their countries were under occupation by Axis powers.

 Other entities may have de facto control over a territory but lack international recognition; these may be considered by the international community to be only de facto states.
-They are considered de jure states only according to their law and by states that recognise them.
+They are considered de jure states only according to their own law and by states that recognise them.
 For example, Somaliland is commonly considered to be such a state.

-For a list of entities that wish to be universally recognised as sovereign states, but do not have complete worldwide diplomatic recognition, see the list of states with limited recognition.
+Outlining the concept of a de facto state for EurasiaNet in early 2024, Laurence Broers wrote: